numbbo/coco/docs/coco-doc/source/index.rst

 The underlying philosophy of COCO_ is to provide everything which otherwise most experimenters needed to setup and implement themselves, if they wanted to benchmark an algorithm properly.
-The framework has been used successfully for benchmarking far over hundred algorithms by many researchers.
+So far, the framework has been used successfully for benchmarking far over a hundred algorithms by many researchers.

-.. [#] One problem is that we often get, besides *statistical* significance, no indication of *how much* better an algorithm is.
-That is, benchmarking results often give no indication of *semantic* significance or *relevance*.
+.. [#] One major flaw is that we often get, besides *statistical* significance, no indication of *how much* better an algorithm is.
+   That is, the results of benchmarking often provide no indication of *relevance*;
-   The main output is often hundreds of tabulated numbers interpretable on an ordinal scale [STE1946]_ only
+   the main output often consists of hundreds of tabulated numbers interpretable on an *ordinal scale* [STE1946]_ only.

 .. [#] See https://www.github.com/numbbo/coco or https://numbbo.github.io for implementation details.